Summarize this with

 | Content publishing | ✅ Core feature | ❌ Not included |

-| Free trial | 21 days | 14 days, no credit card |
+| Free Trial | 21 days | 14 days, no credit card |

 Swat.io bundles publishing, inbox, and analytics into a single price, ideal if you want everything from one provider.
 The downside: you pay for the entire stack, even if you primarily need comment management.
 The per-channel add-on model also becomes confusing with multiple brands, and the official custom agency pricing adds another layer and is only available through sales. replient.ai focuses on comment, review, and DM management, and for this specific job it is cheaper, more in-depth, and immediately bookable in most setups without a sales conversation.